EPCCed/git-github-travis-lab/README.md

 Look at the Travis CI
 ---------------------

-The lab demonstrator will merge in your pull request.
-Once they have done so, you should see your tests being run as part of https://travis-ci.org/epcctraining/git-github-travis-lab.
+The instructor will merge in your pull request.

+Once they have done so, you should see your tests being run as part of their Travis CI jobs at https://travis-ci.org/INSTRUCTOR/git-github-travis-lab.

 Write another test
 ------------------